-Among 33 institutions not currently providing any form of noncredit, over half (58%, n=19) plan to begin offering noncredit within the next two years.
-Forty-five percent (n=15) plan to offer ESL/ESOL for the first time within two years, 39% (n=13) plan to offer CTE for the first time within two years, and 15% (n=5) plan to offer ABE/ASE for the first time within two years.
-DSPS and Emeritus are each included in a limited number of college's plans for future offerings, with each being mentioned by three or fewer colleges.
+Among 23 institutions not currently providing any form of noncredit, nearly half (48%, n=11) plan to begin offering noncredit within the next two years.
+Thirty-nine percent (n=9) plan to offer ESL/ESOL for the first time within two years and 30% (n=7) plan to offer CTE for the first time within two years.
+ABE/ASE, DSPS, and Emeritus are each included in a limited number of colleges' plans for future offerings, with each being mentioned by four or fewer colleges.